The Holy Spirit: Changing Your Life

-In the Scriptures, the Holy Spirit is presented to us as a gift from God.
-Yet, it is clearly a gift that has strings attached to it.
+In the Scriptures, the Holy Spirit is presented to us as a gift from God—yet it is clearly a gift that has strings attached to it.
 The Apostle Peter in his Pentecost sermon said, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38).
 Two things are clear in Peter’s statement.
-First, the Holy Spirit is a gift from God.
-You cannot earn it.
-Second, in order to receive the gift, we must repent of sin.
+First, the Holy Spirit is a gift from God; no one can earn it.
+Second, in order to receive this gift, we must repent of sin.
 Real repentance involves a change of direction in our lives.
 It means far more than simple remorse or regret for the past.
 Rather, the very word itself implies a turning away from the past, a changing of the mind.

-There are various comparisons drawn to the Holy Spirit in the Bible to help us understand it more clearly.
+The Bible draws various comparisons to the Holy Spirit to help us understand it more clearly.
 Primarily, the Spirit is compared to wind.
 After all, the Greek word for spirit, pneuma, means wind or breath.
-Another common analogy is flowing water (cf. John 7:38-39).
+Another common analogy is that of flowing water (cf. John 7:38-39).
 Just as air and water are necessary life-giving forces, so the Holy Spirit is the source of eternal life for Christians (Romans 8:11).
 Also, just as air and water both flow and have power to affect and change that which they act on, so also does the Holy Spirit.
 There are, however, additional analogies that the Scriptures use.
 One of these analogies is that of fire.

 Most of us have had some experience with a wood fire, whether with a fireplace in our home, a campfire, or perhaps memories of the old wood heaters of our childhood.
-The Apostle Paul drew on the common knowledge of people in his day about wood fires when he explained to Timothy: “Stir up the gift of God which is in you through the laying on of my hands” (2 Timothy 1:6).
+The Apostle Paul drew on the common knowledge of people in his day about wood fires when he told Timothy to “stir up the gift of God which is in you through the laying on of my hands” (2 Timothy 1:6).

 The Holy Spirit, which we receive through the laying on of hands following baptism (Acts 8:17), is intended to change our lives.
-The Spirit is the means by which God accomplishes His Work in us, as well as through us: “And indeed, it is God Himself who is at work within you, as regards both will and deed, in pursuit of His gracious design” (Philippians 2:13 Cassirer Translation).
+The Spirit is the means by which God accomplishes His Work in us, as well as through us: “And indeed, it is God Himself who is at work within you, as regards both will and deed, in pursuit of His gracious design” (Philippians 2:13, God’s New Covenant: A New Testament Translation).

-“And indeed, the spirit which God has bestowed upon us is not one that makes us shrink back in fear,” Paul told Timothy (2 Timothy 1:7 Cassirer).
+Paul told Timothy that “the spirit which God has bestowed upon us is not one that makes us shrink back in fear” (2 Timothy 1:7, God’s New Covenant).
 Fears and anxieties control the lives of many people.
-Face it, the world in which we live can be a pretty frightening place.
+Let’s face it; the world in which we live can be a pretty frightening place.
 Sometimes people become immobilized by their fears.
 They are so fearful of doing the wrong thing that they are unable to come to a conclusion, and often wind up doing nothing.
 Of course, that in itself is generally the wrong thing.
 Other times, however, people become panicked by their fears and make irrational decisions.
 Such unbalanced decisions can have far-reaching, devastating consequences.

 Look at what happened to Peter.
-On the evening of the Passover he was so overwhelmed by fear that he cursed and swore and denied that he even knew Jesus of Nazareth (Matthew 26:73–74).
-Just over seven weeks later he stood in the temple and boldly proclaimed the Gospel.
-And in Acts 4 we read of the absolute confidence with which Peter faced the Jewish religious establishment’s threats and intimidation after he and the others “spoke the word of God with boldness” (Acts 4:31).
-While human courage has its limits, the boldness that results from God’s Spirit has no bounds!
+On the evening of the Passover he was so overwhelmed by fear that he cursed, swore, and denied that he even knew Jesus of Nazareth (Matthew 26:73–74).
+Just over seven weeks later, he stood in the temple and boldly proclaimed the Gospel.
+And in Acts 4, we read of the absolute confidence with which Peter faced the Jewish religious establishment’s threats and intimidation after he and the others “spoke the word of God with boldness” (Acts 4:31).
+While human courage has its limits, the boldness that results from God’s Spirit has no bounds.

 The Holy Spirit is God’s out-flowing power (Luke 1:35).
 It is the means by which He created and brought into existence the very universe (Psalm 104:30).
 It is the power by which He works in the minds of human beings made in His image (Genesis 6:3).
 It is the power by which the lame miraculously walked, the blind saw, the deaf heard, and the dead were raised during the earthly ministry of Jesus Christ (Luke 5:15–17).

-This same power is available to you and me!
-Christ told the disciples “However, power shall be yours at the time when the Holy Spirit will descend upon you...”
-(Acts 1:8 Cassirer).
+This same power is available to you and me.
+Christ told the disciples that “power shall be yours at the time when the Holy Spirit will descend upon you” (Acts 1:8, God’s New Covenant).
 Having that power, nevertheless, does not mean that we are immune to human fears and discouragements.
-Paul explained, “Such a treasure [the Holy Spirit] is indeed ours, but it is carried by us in what are but vessels of clay to show that the power exceeding all else is God’s and does not belong to ourselves” (2 Corinthians 4:7 Cassirer).
+Paul explained, “Such a treasure [the Holy Spirit] is indeed ours, but it is carried by us in what are but vessels of clay to show that the power exceeding all else is God’s and does not belong to ourselves” (2 Corinthians 4:7, God’s New Covenant).
 The Apostle goes on to explain, “We are hard-pressed on every side, yet [we are] not crushed; we are perplexed, but not in despair” (v.
 8).
 Humanly we are still ourselves, with our weaknesses and fears, but we are now “plugged in” to the power source of the universe.

-The power of God through the Holy Spirit not only works miracles of healing, but it is the power that enables us to overcome our human nature and become like God.
+The power of God through the Holy Spirit not only works miracles of healing; it is the power that enables us to overcome our human nature and become like God.
 However, this miracle requires our active participation—our willing cooperation with God.
 Notice how Paul explained it in Colossians 1:27–29.

 In verse 27 he explains that having Jesus Christ living His life in us is our hope of glory.
-In verse 28 he expresses his desire to present those he was ministering to as “perfect,” or brought to spiritual completion, in Christ.
+In verse 28 he expresses his desire to present those he was ministering to as “perfect”—brought to spiritual completion—in Christ.
 How is this done?
-In verse 29 Paul writes, “It is with this end in view that I toil and struggle, in reliance on the very energy of Christ which is powerfully at work within me” (Cassirer).
+In verse 29, Paul writes, “It is with this end in view that I toil and struggle, in reliance on the very energy of Christ which is powerfully at work within me” (God’s New Covenant).
 We must strive in accordance with what God is doing in us through His power.

 “You can go crazy reading the Bible!” some have been told.
-The common idea in the world is that a little religion is fine, but those who seek to live their lives by every word of God are a little bit odd, or maybe even “kooky” What about it?
-Is God’s Spirit going to manifest itself in the emotional excesses of the “holy laugh” currently being evidenced in some Protestant circles?
+The common idea in the world is that a little religion is fine, but those who seek to live their lives by every word of God are a little bit odd or “kooky.”
+What about it?
+Is God’s Spirit going to manifest itself in the emotional excesses of the “holy laugh”?
 Will it result in people becoming mind-numbed “zombies” as evidenced in the criticism directed against various cults?
 Paul explained to Timothy in 2 Timothy 1:7 that the Holy Spirit is a source of sound-mindedness.
 What exactly is sound-mindedness?
-The meaning of the original Greek word that Paul used, sophronismou, is “to be wise and sensible.”
-It is rendered into English by such terms as “sober,” “self-controlled” and “discreet.”
+The meaning of the original Greek word that Paul used, sophronismou, is to be wise and sensible.
+It is rendered into English by such terms as “sober,” “self-controlled,” and “discreet.”
 It is the term that Luke uses in Luke 8:35 when he describes a formerly possessed man sitting clothed and in his “right mind” after Christ had cast the demons out.

 The bitterness and envy that dominate the minds of many people in today’s world lead away from sound-mindedness.
 They are totally contrary to godly wisdom (cf. James 3:14–15).
 An honest and forgiving heart is the kind of place where God’s Spirit thrives.
 That is the kind of sound-minded approach to life that leads to real peace.

 Today’s world is crazy-making.
 Violence and lust permeate much of what passes for entertainment, whether in music or at the movies.
-What we feed our minds is extremely important!
-People who would never dream of willfully ingesting unclean meat into their stomachs sometimes fill their minds with spiritual uncleanness by the hour.
+What we feed our minds is extremely important.
+People who would never dream of willfully ingesting something unclean into their stomachs sometimes fill their minds with spiritual uncleanness by the hour.
 That does not promote sound, balanced, wholesome thinking.
-The Apostle Paul stresses in Philippians 4:8 that we should fill our minds with what is true, lovely, pure and honorable.
+The Apostle Paul stresses in Philippians 4:8 that we should fill our minds with what is true, lovely, pure, and honorable.
 These things bring out the best in us.
-Whether it is in music, literature, painting, sculpture or drama, the arts have a profound effect on our emotions, moods and thoughts that we should never underestimate.
+Whether it is in music, literature, painting, sculpture, or drama, the arts have a profound effect on our emotions, moods, and thoughts that we should never underestimate.

-As our minds are directed to thinking about the meaning of the Day of Pentecost, we usually think about the Holy Spirit, which was first poured out on Pentecost, 31ad.
 God offers us His Spirit for a purpose.
-It is the means by which we come to share in God’s power, His attitude and His thinking.
+It is the means by which we come to share in God’s power, His attitude, and His thinking.
 However, we must be ever mindful to “stir up” that gift which is in us through the laying on of hands.
-That stirring is accomplished through regularly studying and meditating on God’s Word and through prayer.
+That stirring is accomplished through regularly studying and meditating on God’s word and through prayer.
 It is aided by our fasting and going to God humbled and deeply aware of our utter lack of self-sufficiency.
-It is furthered as we seek to put God’s Word into our lives by taking it seriously and trying to make changes in all areas of our lives—big and small.
+It is furthered as we seek to put God’s word into our lives by taking it seriously and trying to make changes in all areas of our lives—big and small.

-The Greek word for zeal in the New Testament comes from the verb zeo, which literally means, “to boil.”
+The Greek word for zeal in the New Testament comes from the verb zeo, which literally means to boil.
 To lack zeal means that the fire is going out.
 It is to be, at best, lukewarm.
-Our society is geared to promoting lukewarmness, the overriding characteristic of the last stage of the Church of God.
-As we come ever closer to the climax at the close of this age, we must be deeply mindful of the need that all of us have to continually “stir up the gift of God which is in you...”
-(2 Timothy 1:6).
+Our society is geared to promoting a lukewarm state, the overriding characteristic of the last stage of the Church of God.
+As we come ever closer to the climax at the close of this age, we must be deeply mindful of the need that all of us have to continually “stir up the gift of God which is in you” (2 Timothy 1:6).